The SAS Enterprise Session Monitor Configuration Assistant

-To assist with the configuration changes required for ESM integration, Boemska provide a utility called the ESM Configuration Assistant.
+To assist with the configuration changes required for SAS Enterprise Session Monitor integration, use the SAS Enterprise Session Monitor Configuration Assistant.
 The Configuration Assistant is designed to automate as much of the above configuration procedure as possible, minimising the chance of error while leaving ultimate control of the changes with the user making them.

 In Define Mode, the utility requires input from a SAS Administrator to define the SAS environment and each of the components to be configured for monitoring.
 It uses the inputs to generate the necessary changes required to configure the various scripts, autoexecs and configuration files used by your SAS installation, and then in Configure Mode guides the Administrator making the changes by asking them to copy and paste the generated commands and code into a terminal.
 By doing this the changes can be reviewed before they are committed and the chance of user error is minimised.

 The Configuration utility generates a downloadable Backup Script which can be used to validate that the files specified in Define Mode exist on the filesystem, and makes a timestamped copy of those files prior to any changes being made.
 After Configure Mode is completed and the changes are made, the utility also generates a De-configuration Script, which parses for

 ESM CONFIG END comment blocks in any files marked as changed, and removes any changes between them.
 This automates the removal of the configuration changes that were required for the integration, should SAS Enterprise Session Monitor ever need to be removed from the installation.

 As mentioned above, the Configuration Assistant workflow is made up of two stages: